Safe Stocking First Pass: The Number Before You Turn Cattle Out

 Conservative stocking means sizing the herd to the pasture’s below-average production, not its best year.
 A common rule of thumb is to stock at 70–80 % of calculated carrying capacity in an average year.
 That leaves room for one dry year in four without forced liquidation at depressed sale-barn prices.

 - Flash drought in mid-season.
 Forage that looked adequate in May can stall in July if rain stops.
-Monitor residual height—if grass drops below 3–4 inches on cool-season pasture, you are past the trigger point and need to reduce numbers or move cattle.
+Monitor residual height.
+If grass drops below 3–4 inches on cool-season pasture, you are past the trigger point and need to reduce numbers or move cattle.

 - Winter-feed carryover.
 If you feed hay from November through March, that hay cost is essentially a stocking decision.
 Over-stocking the summer pasture means more hay acres or purchased feed in winter, eroding the margin the extra calf was supposed to create.